YunHsiao/Crysknife/README.md

 # Crysknife

-When implementing plugins with complex engine-level customizations for Unreal® Engine, due to many design decisions of the engine architecture, it is very hard, if not impossible to keep away from modifying stock engine files to make everything fully work.
+When implementing plugins with complex engine-level customizations for Unreal® Engine, due to many design decisions of the engine architecture, it is very hard, if not impossible to completely keep away from modifying stock engine files to make everything fully work.

 Oftentimes the changes are completely scattered across engine modules, which could be fine for one in-house engine base, but extremely hard to port to any other.

 This project aims to completely automate the injection process, with powerful customization capabilities.
-This not only enables quick upgrades to newer engine versions but also essentially makes your custom engine features deployable to any existing engine code base as a proper engine plugin.
+This not only enables quick upgrades to newer engine versions but also essentially makes your custom engine features deployable to any existing engine code base as proper engine plugins.

 Here's how it works under the hood: